davedawson/scrtchpd-lite/README.md

 - The icons are minimized, inline `SVG` elements.
 - Class and ID names have been minimized to single characters.
 - All animations are based in `CSS` for modern browsers.
+- The weight of the page comes in under 10k, and once gzipped, it will be even lighter.

 ### Size